arcuru/eideticadb/docs/src/user_guide/tutorial_todo_app.md

 Eidetica organizes data differently from traditional relational databases.
 Here's a breakdown of the key components you'll interact with, illustrated by the Todo example (`examples/todo/src/main.rs`).

+Note: This example uses the Eidetica library from the workspace at `crates/lib/`.

 ### 1. The Database (`BaseDB`)

 The `BaseDB` is your main entry point to interacting with an Eidetica database instance.
 It manages the underlying storage (the "backend") and provides access to data structures called Trees.